Zalexanninev15/VitNX/README.md

 ## Description

-Controls for WinForms and necessary functions for interaction (.NET Framework 4.8).
-Based on [DarkUI](https://github.com/RobinPerris/DarkUI), but does not completely match the code base.
-It develops in different directions, depending on my needs
+Controls for WinForms and a ton of necessary features for fast and easy C# application development (.NET Framework 4.8)

 ## Documentation